MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/addcampaigncriterions.md

 ---
-title: AddCampaignCriterions Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AddCampaignCriterions Service Operation - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Adds one or more campaign criterions that help determine whether ads in each campaign get served.
 ---
-# AddCampaignCriterions Service Operation
+# AddCampaignCriterions Service Operation - Campaign Management
 Adds one or more campaign criterions that help determine whether ads in each campaign get served.

 ## <a name="request"></a>Request Elements